myback/njs-pypi/README.md

 S3_SECRET_KEY - Required.
 ```

-# Use authentication only for uploading
+# Use authentication for upload only
 **nginx.conf**
 ```
 ...